davidkimai/Langtons-Emergence/README.md

 ![image](https://github.com/user-attachments/assets/d956e77a-0e22-42a4-926f-dd85ae54ab7a)

-> "A spiral, weirdly resilient to traps, toggling tiles in the path of the ant has minor effects, but I have not been able to shake it off the spiral path, which is bizarre."
+> "A spiral, weirdly resilient to traps, toggling tiles in the path of the ant has minor effects, but I have not been able to shake it off the spiral path, which is bizarre.——[Dave Kerr](https://github.com/dwmkerr)"

 This resilience fascinated me.
 How could such a simple system demonstrate this kind of robustness to perturbation?
 And why specifically a spiral pattern?